programming-at-medialogy/slick2d-eclipse-seed/README.md

 ##  To Play the Game

 In order to play the game, a server must be launch with a matching port and IP to the clients.
 Once a server is established, a minimum and maximum of four players must join the game.
 This is needed to pass the menu state of the game.
+However, it is possible to start directly in the play state of the game, thus skipping the menu.
+TO START IN THE PLAYSTATE OF THE GAME, ONE HAVE TO TYPE playState IN THE GAME CLASS, UNDER initStatesList (this.enterState(playState);

 ### House Rules